 Assesses existing protocols or standards as defined and/or anticipated today, does not attempt to develop a new protocol.

 Relates to CPUC/IOU or other state agency investments in transportation electrification.
-For example, if the CPUC adopts a protocol, it would mean that future IOU investments in transportation electrification must be compatible with that protocol.
+For example, if the CPUC adopts protocol(s), it would mean that future IOU investments in transportation electrification must be compatible with such protocol(s).
 It would not preclude the use of additional protocols.

 Working Group Participants: